 Students who have passed their AAT Professional Diploma will be exempt from the Applied Knowledge papers.
 Students with relevant degrees will also be exempt from some of the Applied Skills papers.
 Click to find out about exemptions.
 For more information about the qualification structure, please visit the ACCA website.

-The Applied Knowledge exams (AB, MA & FA) and Applied Skills exam Corporate and Business Law (LW) are on demand computerised based exams (CBEs) which can be sat at home with remote invigilation.
+The Applied Knowledge exams (BT, MA & FA) and Applied Skills exam Corporate and Business Law (LW) are on demand computerised based exams (CBEs) which can be sat at home with remote invigilation.

 All exams (except LW) are now sessional computer based exams.
 Sessional CBEs are sat at centres deisgnated by the ACCA in March, June, September and December exam sittings.